joshgerdes/jekyll-uno/_draft/Get-Ahead-with-Self-Hosted-Agents-and-Container-Apps-Jobs.md

 > "You cannot queue an Azure Pipelines job on an empty agent pool because Azure Pipelines cannot validate if the pool matches the requirements for the job."

-As our Container Jobs are temporary, a placeholder agent **needs to remain** in the Agent pool *(ie don't delete it)*, to keep it active.
+As our Container Jobs are temporary, a placeholder agent **needs to remain** in the Agent pool *(i.e. don't delete it)* to keep it active.
 This agent will be offline and can be Disabled if required in Azure DevOps.
-The Azure resource however, then be deleted.
+The Azure resource, however, then be deleted.

 For the actual agents themselves that will run our code, they will be **event-driven**.